awill1786/MechaCar_Statistical_Analysis/README.md

 ## Linear Regression to Predict MPG

 ![image](https://github.com/awill1786/MechaCar_Statistical_Analysis/blob/main/Resources/Images/lr%20summary.png?raw=true)

-According to our results the Intercept (5.08e-08), vehicle_length (2.60e-12), and ground_clearance (5.21e-08), give us a non-random amount of variance to the mpg values in the dataset because their pr(>|t|)<0.05.
-Therefore they have a significant impact on the mpg values.
+1. According to our results the vehicle_length (2.60e-12), and ground_clearance (5.21e-08), give us a non-random amount of variance to the mpg values in the dataset.
+Because of this the vehicle length and ground clearance have a significant impact on mpg on the MechaCar prototype.

+2. The slope of this linear model is not zero, due to the p-value (5.35e-11), being much smaller than the assumed signigicance level of 0.05%.

+3. The linear model has a Multiple R-squared value of 0.7149, which means that approximately 71.49% of all mpg predictions are determined by this model.
+Which means this regression model does predict mpg of the MechaCar prototypes effectively.

 ## Summary Statistics on Suspension Coils
+Total Summary table:
 ![image](https://github.com/awill1786/MechaCar_Statistical_Analysis/blob/main/Resources/Images/total_summary.png?raw=true)

+lot_summary table:
 ![image](https://github.com/awill1786/MechaCar_Statistical_Analysis/blob/main/Resources/Images/lot_summary.png?raw=true)

+The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
+According to the tables, the current manufacturing data meets the design speciafication for all manufacturing lots in total, for Lot 1, and Lot 2.
+This due to the variances being around 62 for the total, around 1 for Lot 1, and around 7 for Lot 2.
+Lot 3 however does not meet the design specification due to the variance being around 170.

 ## T-Tests on Suspension Coils

+In this analysis we perform t-tests to determine if all manufacturing lots and each lot individually are statistically different from the population mean of 1,500 pounds per square inch.

 ![image](https://github.com/awill1786/MechaCar_Statistical_Analysis/blob/main/Resources/Images/total%20PSI.png?raw=true)

+Because the calculated p-value of 1 is higher than 0.05 for all manufacturing lots, it is not right to reject the null hypothesis.
+The mean of all three lots is statistically similar to the presumed population mean of 1500.

 ![image](https://github.com/awill1786/MechaCar_Statistical_Analysis/blob/main/Resources/Images/each%20PSI.png?raw=true)

+For Lot 1, the p-value of 1.568e-11 is lower than 0.05.
+Therefore it is right to reject the null hypothesis.

 ## Study Design: MechaCar vs Competition